 Temporary staffing service revenues from contracts with customers are recognized in amounts the Company has a right to invoice as the services are rendered by the Company's temporary employees.
-The Company records temporary staffing revenue on a gross basis as a principal versus on a net basis as an agent in the presentation of revenues and expenses.
-The Company has concluded that gross reporting is appropriate because the Company controls the specified service before that service is performed for a customer.
-The Company has the risk of identifying and hiring qualified employees (as opposed to client employees), has the discretion to select the employees and establish their price, and bears the risk for services that are not fully paid for by customers.
+The Company records temporary staffing revenue on a gross basis rather than on a net basis as an agent in the presentation of revenues and expenses.
+The Company has concluded that gross reporting is appropriate because the Company maintains primary responsibility for and controls the staff members that it provides to perform services for its clients.
+The Company has the risk of identifying and hiring qualified employees (as opposed to client employees), has the discretion to select the employees and establish their price, is responsible for compensating them, and bears the risk for services that are not fully paid for by customers.

-Falloffs and refunds during the period are reflected in the unaudited condensed consolidated statements of operations as a reduction of direct hire placement service revenues and were approximately \$803 and \$1,497, and \$470 and \$773 for the three and six-month periods ended March 31, 2022 and 2021, respectively.
+Falloffs and refunds during the period are reflected in the unaudited condensed consolidated statements of operations as a reduction of direct hire placement service revenues and were approximately \$521 and \$2,018, and \$271 and \$1,044 for the three and nine-month periods ended June 30, 2022 and 2021, respectively.
 Expected future falloffs and refunds are reflected in the unaudited condensed consolidated balance sheet as a reduction of accounts receivable as described under Accounts Receivable, below.

-GEE GROUP INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (unaudited) (Amounts in thousands except per share data, unless otherwise stated)
+GEE GROUP INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (unaudited)